ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 > You ran out of time or faced an error!
 Exiting Program Now.
 ```

-This is clearly a scripting challenge as there is a time limit to solve some mathletics equations within 5 seconds.
+This is clearly a scripting challenge as there is a time limit to solve some mathematics questions within 5 seconds.
 We will use Python with PwnTools to achieve this task.

 ```python
 #!/usr/bin/env python3